little-brother/sqlite-gui/README.md

 * Only utf-8 is supported
 * NULL is displayed as an empty string and an empty string is set to NULL when data is edit

-If you like the project, press the like-button on [AlternativeTo](https://alternativeto.net/software/sqlite-gui/about), rate the app on [Softpedia](https://www.softpedia.com/get/Internet/Servers/Database-Utils/SQLite-GUI-LB.shtml) or write something in a [Reddit](https://www.reddit.com/r/sqlite/comments/iaao8x/a_new_lightweight_sqlite_tool_for_windows/) topic to support it.<br>
+If you like the project, press the like-button on [AlternativeTo](https://alternativeto.net/software/sqlite-gui/about) or rate the app on [Softpedia](https://www.softpedia.com/get/Internet/Servers/Database-Utils/SQLite-GUI-LB.shtml) to support it.<br>
-If you have any problems, comments or suggestions, check [Wiki](https://github.com/little-brother/sqlite-gui/wiki) or just let me know <a href="mailto:lb.im@yandex.ru?subject=sqlite-gui">lb.im@yandex.ru</a>.
+If you have any problems, comments or suggestions, check [Wiki](https://github.com/little-brother/sqlite-gui/wiki), create a [Discussion](https://github.com/little-brother/sqlite-gui/discussions) topic or just let me know <a href="mailto:lb.im@yandex.ru?subject=sqlite-gui">lb.im@yandex.ru</a>.